gottacatchenall/MetacommunityDynamics.jl/docs/src/tutorials/quick_start.md

-# Hello World in  `EcoDynamics.jl`
+# Hello World in  `MetacommunityDynamics.jl`

 !!! abstract

     This is meant as a quick tutorial to show a typical workflow using EcologicalDynamics.jl.
-We will introduce many concepts quite quickly in order to show off the features that make `EcoDynamics` tick.
+We will introduce many concepts quite quickly in order to show off the features that make `MetacommunityDynamics` tick.
 If it feels like the content is moving fast, that's okay.
 More detailed explanations of the functionality showcased here will follow in subsequent parts of the 'Getting Started' guide.

-This document is a quick start to the features in `EcoDynamics`.
+This document is a quick start to the features in `MetacommunityDynamics`.
 Here we will build a model of consumer-resource dynamics on a spatial graph, where the limiting growth rate of the resource is a function of the environmental conditions at each patch.